 Then, in Fig.~\ref{fig:2Dstats}b we show the distribution of point groups, arranged by crystal system, in all 3D structures, compared to that of the exfoliable 3D compounds.
 Most point groups are represented similarly in both sets, with the notable exception of all cubic point groups that are obviously absent from the set of layered compounds.
 Moreover, the $222$ point group is much rarer in the layered compounds than in the ICSD and COD databases, while the $3$m, $\bar{3}$, $\bar{3}$m and $6$mm point groups are conversely more present among 3D exfoliable compounds.
 It is interesting to note that while most of the 2D materials studied in the last ten years belong to the hexagonal crystal system, these structures represent only a minority of the full database of exfoliable materials.

 Finally, in Fig.~\ref{fig:2Dstats}c we show how the layered and 2D compounds are distributed in terms of the number of species and number of atoms in the unit cell.
-As apparent from the graph, there are hundreds of 2D structures with few atoms in the unit cell ($273$ with less than $6$ atoms, $606$ with less than $12$ atoms), that can be used as a starting set for screening 2D materials with desired properties.
-We find 18 2D structures containing a single species, including all known exfoliable 2D unaries such as graphene and phosphorene.
-Novel unaries belong to the class of PE materials and mostly arise from intercalation layers in the parent 3D structures; they are typically not mechanically stable.
-Interestingly, ternary 2D materials, which have been so far largely unexplored, represent a significant fraction of structures with less than 10 atoms in the unit cell, demonstrating that it may be worth inspecting these more versatile compounds beyond the current realm of unary/binary 2D materials.
+As apparent from the graph, there are hundreds of 2D structures with few atoms in the unit cell ($258$ EE and $116$ PE with at most $6$ atoms, $591$ EE and $324$ PE with at most $12$ atoms), that can be used as a starting set for screening 2D materials with desired properties.
+We find 18 unary monolayers (i.e. containing a single species), including all known exfoliable 2D unaries such as graphene and phosphorene.
+Novel unaries belong to the class of PE materials and mostly arise from intercalation layers in the parent 3D structures, although they are typically not mechanically stable.
+Interestingly, ternary 2D materials, which have been so far largely unexplored, represent a significant fraction of structures with less than 12 atoms in the unit cell, demonstrating that it may be worth inspecting these more versatile compounds beyond the current realm of unary/binary 2D materials.